komec/EQE582_Lecture/README.md

 This repository covers six weeks of **_"EQE582_Introduction to Seismology"_** lecture applications.
 It starts with introductory to Python and proceeds with the seismology tools for **Earhquake and Structure Engineering** program graduate students.

 ---
+Attend to [Slack App](https://app.slack.com/client/T01FY4SLLSW/C01FV26R0J1);an informal platform for **Q/A** discussions about Python coding and more, with your collegues.

+---
 ## Contact